Hamburger

 Simplified Corporation (Sociedades por Acciones or SpA)

 These meetings may be freely established in corporate bylaws; in case of silence, rules for private corporations apply.
-The board meeting may be held via technological means.
+The board meeting may be held via technological means, and minutes may be signed by electronic signature, if approved by the board.

 Branch of a Foreign Legal Entity (Agencia)